De | En

 Human Resource Management Journal

-(Deutsch) In line with recent findings from organisational justice theory, we hypothesised that employee proactive behaviour and careerist orientation is predicted by the interplay of perceived favourability of career development opportunities, the perceived fairness of the procedures used to decide them, and employee organisational commitment.
-Employees (N = 325) of a large financial services organisation responded to a self-completion questionnaire...
+In line with recent findings from organisational justice theory, we hypothesised that employee proactive behaviour and careerist orientation is predicted by the interplay of perceived favourability of career development opportunities, the perceived fairness of the procedures used to decide them,...

 How Do Transformational Leaders Foster Positive Employee Outcomes?
 A Self-Determination Based Analysis of Employees’ Needs as Mediating Links